 - Registered office address

-- The nature of business activities/operations (in the form of 1-4 SIC codes)
+- The nature of business activities/operations (you need to provide 1-4 SIC codes for this part)

 - Details of directors, including service addresses